gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 You cannot configure a LoadBalancer to terminate HTTPS traffic, virtual hosts or path-based routing.
 In Kubernetes 1.2 a separate resource called [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#alternatives) is introduced for this purpose.

+You might need to enable the `Nginx Ingress` add-ons in your gardener dashboard to use some of those functionnality.

 ### Why an Ingress